cjbutcher/portify-client-api-docs/source/includes/signins/_signin.md

 Field | Description
 --------- | -----------
-client_identifier | Your unique identifier for this user total_visits | The total number of sign-ins to the Portify app for this user last_seen | A datetime for the user's most recent sign-in
+id | A unique identifier for the sign-in client_identifier | Your unique identifier for this user created_at | A datetime for when the sign-in was performed